guthridge-informatics/guthridge_informatics_wiki/docs/source/data_locations.rst

 --

-Larger files, such as raw sequencing data, will most likely be located in :ref:`object storage <Object Storage>`.
+Larger files, such as raw sequencing data, will most likely be located in :ref:`object storage <Local computing object storage>`.
 Because object storage is explictly designed for archival storage, completed analyses may be placed here as well.

 .. _cloud data: